open-transport-mallorca/tib_landing_page/README.md

-# tib_landing_page
+# TIB Landing Page

- The landing page for the TIB app.
+The landing page to the TIB App.